NVIDIA/MinkowskiEngine/README.md

 ## Building a Neural Network on a Sparse Tensor

 The Minkowski Engine provides APIs that allow users to build a neural network on a sparse tensor.
 Then, how dow we define convolution/pooling/transposed operations on a sparse tensor?
 Visually, a convolution on a sparse tensor is similar to that on a dense tensor.
-However, on a sparse tensor, we compute convolution output on a few specified points.
+However, on a sparse tensor, we compute convolution outputs on a few specified points.
 For more information, please visit [convolution on a sparse tensor](https://stanfordvl.github.io/MinkowskiEngine/convolution_on_sparse.html)

 | Dense Tensor                      | Sparse Tensor                     |
 |:---------------------------------:|:---------------------------------:|